stonecharioteer/blog/_posts/2021-11-19-authorization-using-oso.rst

 Hello Oso
 --------------

-.. note:: Using Oso in other languages
+.. admonition:: Using Oso in other languages
+    :class: note

     Oso supports several languages, not just Python.
 I use Python here merely for demonstrative purposes, but you should visit their official `documentation